More intelligent handling of the thumbnail cache

 I think the thing that's annoying me the most is the wait for thumbs to be generated while I scroll around -- I used to use AfterShot, which had much nicer thumbnail handling, but much worse image handling.
 Darktable wins over AShot in highlight recovery and image quality, and that's the reason I switched.

-#3 Updated by Tobias Ellinghaus about 3 years ago
+#3 Updated by Tobias Ellinghaus over 3 years ago

 Yes.
 2.0 will store all the thumbnails it once created on the disk and load them when needed.
 About prefetching, dt already does that, maybe it's not fast enough for you to notice.
 In the future there will also be a way to force the generation of thumbnails for all images in the db, no need to scroll around for hours.